-You will be thinking about how to fix your circulation paths in your studio project; or talking about someone else’s awesome rendering and how did they do it; or discussing the last architecture lecture; or dreaming of what it would be like to work for your favorite architect.
-When studio mates and I would be at dinner, we would literally have to tell ourselves to not talk about architecture.
+You will be thinking about how to fix your circulation paths in your studio project, or talking about someone else’s awesome rendering and asking how they did it.
+You will be discussing the last architecture lecture, or dreaming of what it would be like to work for your favorite architect.
+When studio mates and I were at dinner, we would literally have to tell ourselves to not talk about architecture.
 And then, just five minutes later, we’d be talking about everyone’s project and how long we’d be up that night.

 Dinner can be reduced to a paltry snack if you are not careful … via YouTube (Katy Wise).

 3. You start to overly appreciate the small ordinary things in everyday life.